wdtio/wdt-recipes/recipes/time_machine.md

 (($(date "+%s") - $(basename "$(tmutil latestbackup)" | xargs date -j -f "%Y-%m-%d-%H%M%S" "+%s") < 3600)) && curl -Im 30 http://k.wdt.io/your/timer
 ```

-We intend to use this line in cron where the percentage character has a special meaning, so we need to escape ours.
+We intend to use this line in our crontab where the percentage character has a special meaning, so we need to escape ours.

 ```
 (($(date "+\%s") - $(basename "$(tmutil latestbackup)" | xargs date -j -f "\%Y-\%m-\%d-\%H\%M\%S" "+\%s") < 3600)) && curl -Im 30 http://k.wdt.io/your/timer